saha-trideep/Regression-Model-App-Streamlit/README.md

 Run the App:
 streamlit run main.py
-Open your browser and go to http://localhost:8501 to see the Breast Cancer Diagnosis App in action!
+Open your browser to see the Breast Cancer Diagnosis App in action!
----

 Feel free to explore the app, and let me know if you have any questions or suggestions.
 Happy coding! 🌟

 Note: This project was developed using Python version 3.7."